feklee/usb-trackpoint/README.md

   * testing the Arduino code with an external PS/2 mouse,

-  * connecting the TrackPoint to a PS/2 port (didn't get that to work).
+  * using the TrackPoint as a PS/2 mouse directly on a computer (didn't get that to work).

 Some components were recycled: